 Event Attendance and Program Engagement

-Overall survey response rates have slightly decreased from the 2014-2015 to the 2015-2016 end of the year surveys.
-However, the 2015-2016 mid-year survey had the greatest amount of responses.
-Furthermore, the response rates from second year coordinators and mentors both gradually increased on both 2015-2016 surveys compared to the previous year.
+Overall survey response rates decreased from the 2014-2015 to the 2015-2016 end of the year surveys, however, the 2015-2016 mid-year survey had nearly double the response rate of either end of the year survey.
+Furthermore, the response rates from second year coordinators and mentors both increased on both 2015-2016 surveys compared to the previous year.
 While it would be ideal if all participants of the program responded to provide their opinion and feedback of the program, given that second year coordinators are in charge of running their individual groups, and that mentors are key stakeholders in the functioning of groups, having increases in both of their response rates was seen as a positive finding.
-Providing electronic versions of the surveys, increasing email reminders regarding them, and highlighting the importance of feedback to second year coordinators and mentors during their respective training sessions may have played a positive role in this participation increase.
+Providing electronic versions of the surveys as opposed to paper copies used in previous years, increasing email reminders regarding them, and highlighting the importance of feedback to second year coordinators and mentors during their respective training sessions may have played a positive role in this participation increase.

-The rise in attendance numbers at Dessert Night could be attributed to several initiatives, including: Increased frequency of email communications, earlier event advertisement, and social media reminders.
+The rise in attendance numbers at Dessert Night could be attributed to several initiatives, including: Increased frequency of email communications, and social media reminders.
 These same strategies were applied for the End of the Year and Award Night, unfortunately attendance rates were seen to decline from the previous year.
-We believe certain contributive factors may have played a role in this decline.
-Among those, a major interest group event took place during the same evening.
-The event also occurred during Licentiate of the Medical Council of Canada (LMCC) examinations period, which decreased the likelihood of 4th years attending.
+Certain factors may have played a role in this decline, including a major interest group event took place during the same evening.
+The event also occurred during Licentiate of the Medical Council of Canada (LMCC) examinations period, which decreased the likelihood of 4th year students attending.
 Students seemed to have prioritized career related events over a mentorship and wellness event.
-This is not a surprising situation.
-As mentioned in the results, a significant proportion of students unable to attend mentorship events mentioned other commitments, including academic obligations.
-Other academic commitments challenging medical schools’ mentorship programs are a common reality [1, 4].
+As is consistent with the literature, a significant proportion of students unable to attend mentorship events mentioned other commitments, including academic obligations.
+[1,4]

-In analyzing students’ rational for event nonattendance, it was promising to see that only a minority (5.9%) reported lack of interest.
-Furthermore, it was encouraging to see so many groups engage on the Facebook group as it was suggested during second year coordinator and mentor training sessions.
+In reporting students’ rationale for event nonattendance, it was promising to see that only a minority (5.9%) reported lack of interest.
+Furthermore, it was encouraging to see 12 groups engage on the Facebook group as it was suggested during second year coordinator and mentor training sessions.

-Even though 2016 End of the Year and Awards Night’s attendance rate was lower than expected, rise in survey response rates and Dessert Night attendance, and having schedule conflicts as being the most common barrier to event attendance and all parties using proposed tools lead us to believe that a higher level of engagement from all parties was reached.
+Even though 2016 End of the Year and Awards Night’s attendance rate was lower than expected, rise in survey response rates and Dessert Night attendance, and having schedule conflicts as being the most common barrier to event attendance and all parties using proposed tools may indicate a higher level of engagement from all parties.
+Future work could continue to track attendance rates and response rates, and allow for a better understanding of influential factors on program attendance and engagement.

 Understanding of the Vertical Mentorship Program

-Second year coordinator and mentor knowledge of available resources clearly increased from the previous year.
+Knowledge of available resources rose from the previous year for both second year coordinators and mentors.
 This may be attributable to the second year coordinator and mentor training sessions organized in September 2016.